 TBIW provider agencies must be certified by the UMC.
 A certification application must be completed and submitted to the UMC.
 Please refer to the TBIW Program website for program contact information.

-An agency may provide case management and/or personal attendant service, provided they maintain:
+An agency may provide case management and/or personal attendant services, but not to the same member, In additional they are required to maintain: